Adding Custom Items with the Unreal Editor

 • Base Item Type in Catalog Data is used to determine what row of the item catalog that the item will be listed in.

-• Varitation Sequence Number in Catalog Data is used to determine the order in which the item will be listed in the item catalog.
+• Variation Sequence Number in Catalog Data is used to determine the order in which the item will be listed in the item catalog.

 • Catalog Mesh in Catalog Data is used to determine the mesh that will be displayed in the item catalog.